 |The symptoms of a heart attack and valvular heart disease can be similar, but the problems are different.
 Learn more from Dr. James B. Hermiller, The Care Group at The Heart Center Indianapolis.

-If you have heart valve disease, you may or may not have had any symptoms before your diagnosis.
-Some people live their entire lives with a heart valve problem and never know it.
+Heart valve disease may be present without symptoms.
+In fact, some people live their entire lives with a heart valve problem and never know it.

-- Heart palpitations, which feel like a fast or irregular heartbeat or that your heart is flip flopping
+- Heart palpitations.
+This may fel like a rapid or irregular heartbeat, or like your heart is flip flopping.

-- Swollen ankles and feet or swelling in the abdomen, possibly with a bloated feeling in your stomach.
-Your doctor may refer to the swelling as edema.
+- Swelling in the ankles, feet, or stomach.
+Your doctor may refer to this as edema.

-- Abdominal pain due to an enlarged liver (tricuspid valve malfunction)
+- Abdominal pain and decreased appetite: due to an enlarged liver and congestion.

-Talk to your doctor if you have any of these symptoms and are concerned that you might have heart valve disease.
+Talk to your doctor if you have any of these symptoms.
 Be sure to download and print Questions to Ask Your Doctor about Heart Valve Disease as a reminder of what you want to ask and to take notes during your visit.